JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * **Windows**
   * Download and install Python for Windows at http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi
+  * Download and install PyScripter at https://code.google.com/p/pyscripter/downloads/detail?name=PyScripter-v2.5.3-Setup.exe
+  * Download and install the `pygame` library at http://pygame.org/ftp/pygame-1.9.1.win32-py2.7.msi

 * **Mac**
   * If you have a Mac, it already has Python pre-installed.
-Just download and install the IDLE development environment from here: http://www.python.org/getit/mac/tcltk/.
-You will need to choose the "Recommended" download for your OSX version.
+  * Download and install the `pygame` library for your version of Mac OSX here: http://www.pygame.org/download.shtml

 ### What you’ll learn

-Use the popular and fun Python programming language to animate a turtle and learn key programming and Python concepts like for loops, ranges, and defining functions to create reusable code libraries to share with friends.
+Use the popular and fun Python programming language to create a simple game.

 ### Resources for going further after this tutorial